luc-hens/luc-hens.github.io/guide.md

 <!--  Commercial (and usually expensive) statistical packages include eViews, RATS and MacRATS, SAS, SHAZAM, SPSS, S-Plus (the commercial version of R) or TSP.
 Gauss, Matlab, and Mathematica also can do statistics and graph data.  -->

+### How do I report statistical results in my paper?

+To report statistical results, follow the guidelines of *APA Style*: [link](https://apastyle.apa.org/instructional-aids/numbers-statistics-guide.pdf).

 ### Can I use qualitative research methods?

 You can use qualitative research methods (such as methods based on data from interviews) when such methods are appropriate and provided that you apply the methods with rigor.
 Your paper should contain a section giving a rationale for the method you selected.
 For a primer on the use of qualitative methods in the social sciences see: Brett Davies, M. (2007). *Doing a Successful Research Project: Using Qualitative or Quantitative Methods*.
 Palgrave Macmillan  (ISBN: 978-1403993793) (VUB library call number: 371.1 G DAVI 2007).
 For a primer on using interviews, see Knott, E., Rao, A. H., Summers, K., and Teeger, C. (2022).
-Interviews in the social sciences. *Nature Reviews Methods Primers*, 2(732022) ([link](https://www.nature.com/articles/s43586-022-00150-6).
+Interviews in the social sciences. *Nature Reviews Methods Primers*, 2(732022) ([link](https://www.nature.com/articles/s43586-022-00150-6)).
 VUB students can download the qualitative data analysis computer software package NVivo [on softweb.vub.be](https://softweb.vub.be).

 ### Can I use  surveys (questionnaires)?